egdinger/measure_pulse_width_async/README.md

 Sample code to measure the pulse width of a signal asynchronously using interupts and timers.

-This code is from another project I worked on.
+This code is from another project I worked on (https://github.com/PSU-AVT).
 It is meant for an lpc1343 chip compiled using codered and the microbuilder.eu code.

 It was originally designed to measure a pulse width from a Maxbotixs MB1040 ultrasonic rangefinder and convert that pulse width into a distance.